Article XIII: Light and Power Utility

 (a) Board Created: There shall be an electric utilities board consisting of nine members not all of the same gender.
 The members of the board shall not hold any other office in the city, and shall serve without pay.

-(b) Board qualifications: Board members shall be qualified to serve on an advisory commission pursuant to Section 130 or the owners or employees of a business or governmental entity that is a customer of the electric utility, provided, however, that a majority of the board shall be qualified to serve on an advisory commission pursuant to Section 130.
+(b) Board qualifications: Board members shall be qualified to serve on an advisory commission pursuant to Sec-tion 130, customers of the electric utility, or the owners or employees of a business or governmental entity that is a customer of the electric utility, provided, however, that a majority of the board shall be qualified to serve on an advisory commission pursuant to Section 130.
 Board members shall be well known for their ability, probity, public spirit, and particular fitness to serve on the electric utilities board.
 At least three board members shall be owners or employees of a business or governmental entity that is a customer of the electric utility.
 The duty of each member shall be to represent the entire utility customer base without discrimination between customer class or location without regard to the location or class of customer or the member.

 (c) Board Appointments: The city council shall appoint members of the board.